JBGrubbs/academic-kickstart1/content/student projects/jenny_grant.md

 caption = ""

 +++
-I am currently a third year student in the clinical psychology Ph.D. program at BGSU.
-My research interests are varied, but tend to focus on topics of addiction and religion/spirituality.
+I am currently a third-year student in the clinical Ph.D. program at BGSU, but I am originally from Wales (UK) and I did my undergraduate degree at John Carroll University in Cleveland, Ohio.
+My research interests tend to focus on topics of addiction and religion/spirituality, but I am also interested in research surrounding trauma.
+My Master’s Thesis, entitled “The Effect of Gambling on Religious and Spiritual Struggles,” was a longitudinal analysis looking at how gambling problem severity, gambling motives and gambling related cognitions predict all six religious and spiritual struggles.
+I, along with Josh Grubbs and Shane Kraus, also contributed a chapter on gambling for the textbook Addictions: Elements, History, Treatments, and Research.
+Finally, I am currently working on a number of projects, including reviews of attitudes towards addiction treatment, acceptance of moderate drinking and drug use, and research of compulsive sexual behaviour disorder, a study about substance use and religious and spiritual struggles, and qualitative study on perceptions of psychological treatment for trauma survivors.

+Grant, J. T., Grubbs, J. B., & Kraus, S. W. (2019).
+Gambling.
+In F. R. Frankenberg Addictions: Elements, History, Examples, And Research.
+ABC-Clio.
+Grant, J., & Grubbs, J. (2018, October 2).
+The effect of gambling on religious and spiritual struggles.
+Retrieved from osf.io/srvd7
+Rosenberg, H., Grant, J. T., & Davis, A. (ongoing).
+Acceptance of non-abstinence as an outcome goal for individuals diagnosed with substance use disorders: A narrative review of published research.